Information for EU/EEA Citizens:

 We have many European Union (EU) and European Economic Area (EEA) citizens living and working across Bristol North West, including hundreds of NHS workers at Southmead Hospital.

 To support those citizens, Darren has pulled together this information:

 Eligible EU nationals, EEA citizens, and some family members can now apply for ‘Settled Status’ or ‘Pre-Settled Status’ to ensure their right to stay in the UK after Brexit.

-Settled status or Pre-settled Status mean the right to stay, work, access public funds such as benefits and pensions, if you’re eligible for them, and receive education and healthcare rights in the UK.
-Family members includes spouses, civil partners, unmarried partners, direct descendants and dependent parents or grandparents of the EU citizen and her/his partner.
+Settled Status or Pre-settled Status mean the right to stay, work, access public funds such as benefits and pensions, if you have eligibility at the point at which the UK leaves the EU, and receive education and healthcare rights in the UK.
+Family members include spouses, civil partners, unmarried partners, direct descendants and dependent parents or grandparents of the EU citizen and her/his partner.
 Children, grandchildren and great-grandchildren need to be under 21 to be eligible and only dependent children over 21 are eligible – see GOV.UK ‘Settled and pre-settled status for EU citizens and their families’.